Why I Don’t Have REITs

 Here is what my diversification looks like by sectors and industries.

-Once you have your number, does it have to include REITs to be diversified?
+Once you have your number, must it include REITs to be diversified?
 And if so, why?
-What’s the reason and does it come from a position of fear or greed?
+What’s the reason, and does it come from a position of fear or greed?
 Is it a defensive strategy or an offensive strategy?

 While REITs can be seen as defensive, I am not sure they are the best defensive option for diversification.